 - 4.1.
-All who take part in Triathlon and affiliated multi sports should be able to recognise the signs and indicators of harassment and abuse and know how to respond to these signs.
+All who take part in Triathlon should be able to recognise the signs and indicators of harassment and abuse and know how to respond to these signs.
 It is not the responsibility of individuals within triathlon to determine if harassment or abuse has, or is, occurring but they should report any concerns/ incidents to a safeguarding officer.
 It is not an individual's responsibility to approach the person they are worried about themselves. - 4.2.
-TSA will appoint a National Safeguarding Officer (s) who will lead on all safeguarding matters nationally and will be available to advise and support Safeguarding Officers appointed at provincial, district and club levels as well as for events. - 4.3.
-Club Safeguarding Officers need to be appropriately trained and have an understanding of the different forms of harassment and abuse and their definitions.
-They act as a first point of contact for any person in triathlon at a provincial/ district/club level who has a concern about the welfare and protection of a child, person with a physical disability, young adult or other vulnerable adult.
-They will assist the organisation in developing and promoting a safe and friendly environment and are responsible for disseminating safeguarding information to their clubs as needed.
+SA will appoint a National Safeguarding Officer(s) who will lead on all safeguarding matters nationally and will be available to advise and support Safeguarding Officers appointed at provincial and regional levels.

-HARASSMENT, ABUSE & POOR PRACTICE
+HARASSMENT, ABUSE AND POOR PRACTICE